ltrgoddard/thesis/temp.markdown

 onwards, which are excluded for reasons of chronology from Brooker and Thacker’s 2009 volume.
-Miller and Price’s largely bibliographical work on these periodicals supplements valuable oral history undertaken by Wolfgang Görtschacher, notably in his *Little Magazine Profiles: The Little Magazines in Great Britain, 1939–1993* (1993).
-Nevertheless, that one of the key resources in the field remains a Ph.D. project produced by an Austrian scholar more than two decades ago is itself suggestive of the lack of critical attention to these magazines in Britain.
+Miller and Price’s largely bibliographical work on these periodicals supplements valuable oral history undertaken by Wolfgang Görtschacher, notably in his *Little Magazine Profiles* (1993).[^197] Nevertheless, that one of the key resources in the field remains a Ph.D. project produced by an Austrian scholar more than two decades ago is itself suggestive of the lack of critical attention to these magazines in Britain.
 Given the dates of Prynne’s poetic activity, this is clearly problematic for any scholar of his work.

-For the purposes of this chapter, the little magazine is understood to be a periodical concerned primarily with literature (generally poetry), produced cheaply by volunteers formally independent of any external institution and distributed for a short period of time to a small group of subscribers, either for free or for a small fee.[^197] Production costs, pricing, length of operation and subscriber numbers are all relative terms and it would be futile to impose any absolute upper limit on any of them.
+For the purposes of this chapter, the little magazine is understood to be a periodical concerned primarily with literature (generally poetry), produced cheaply by volunteers formally independent of any external institution and distributed for a short period of time to a small group of subscribers, either for free or for a small fee.[^198] Production costs, pricing, length of operation and subscriber numbers are all relative terms and it would be futile to impose any absolute upper limit on any of them.
 Nevertheless, their consistent minimisation across the